preseverence/isulr/README.md

 * can only preview the data
 * no CRC and range checking is performed
+* compiled code sections will be skipped

 ## Usage

-To read the file programmatically use `ISULR.Model.UninstallLog` class.
+To read the file programmatically use `LibISULR.UninstallLog` class from LibISULR.

 Primitive WinForms UI for previewing the files is also provided.
-It has no open dialog (I was being lazy), but can open files from commandline (the first one) or from windows file drag-n-drop.
+It can open logs via open dialog, from commandline (the first one) or from windows file drag-n-drop.

 ### Warning